gwastro/pycbc/docs/inference/sampler_api.rst

 The following guidelines apply to the sampler classes:

-1. All sampler classes must inherit from the :py:class:`BaseSampler <pycbc.inference.sampler.base.BaseSampler>` class.
+1. All sampler classes must inherit from the |BaseSampler| class.
 This is an :py:mod:`abstract base class <abc>` that defines methods that all samplers must implement, as they will be used by ``pycbc_inference``.
 (See `this tutorial <https://www.python-course.eu/python3_abstract_classes.php>`_ for a primer on abstract base classes.)
 2. Duplicate code should be avoided.
-If multiple samplers have common methods, those methods should be added to one or more support classes that the samplers can inherit from, in addition to :py:class:`BaseSampler <pycbc.inference.sampler.base.BaseSampler>`.
+If multiple samplers have common methods, those methods should be added to one or more support classes that the samplers can inherit from, in addition to |BaseSampler|.
 For example, all MCMC samplers need to be able to compute an autocorrelation length.
-That functionality is provided for single-temperature MCMCs in :py:class:`MCMCAutocorrSupport <pycbc.inference.sampler.MCMCAutocoorSupport>` class.
-These support classes may themselves be abstract base classes which add more required methods to samplers that inherit from them.
+That functionality is provided for single-temperature MCMCs in the
+   |MCMCAutocorrSupport| class.
+These support classes may themselves be
+   abstract base classes which add more required methods to samplers that inherit from them.
 3. Inheritance is kept to one level.
 For example, if we have sampler class ``Foo(Bar, BaseSampler)``, both ``Bar`` and ``BaseSampler`` do not inherit from any parent classes, only ``object``.